WICG/turtledove/FLEDGE.md

 To help deal with this scenario, an optional mode is available that converts all bid-related information to seller's preferred currency (in component auctions, reporting for it is for that component's seller).
 This is configured via the `sellerCurrency` setting in each auction configuration.

 Regardless of configuration, the bid passed to `reportWin()` and `reportResult()` is always the bid that participated in that particular level of the auction (which, for top-level auction `reportResult()`, may be the bid altered by the component auction), subject to the usual rounding rules.
-Since passing the returned currency tags around could leak an unacceptable amount of information, the values provided for `browserSignals.bidCurrency` to those methods are the currencies required by the auction configuration in this context, or `'???'` if there isn't one.
+Since passing the returned currency tags around could leak an unacceptable amount of information, the values provided for `browserSignals.bidCurrency` to those methods are the currencies required by the auction configuration (i.e. `sellerCurrency` and `perBuyerCurrencies`), or `'???'` if unspecified.

 (Warning: `reportResult` did not follow this rule in Chrome earlier than M116)